Theological students have access to two major reference and research collections as well as extensive online resources.

 All students are entitled to access the University of Divinity Library Hub and to have borrowing rights at all associated libraries.
 The Library Hub provides access to an extensive range of online theological resources that supplement the collections at the Dalton McCaughey and Leeper Libraries.
 The University of Divinity ID card can be used to borrow from all associated libraries, but students will have to register at each library before they borrow for the first time.

-UDCat - This is a combined library catologue that allows the simultaneous searching of multiple library catalogues.
-For other enquiries about the University-wide library resources and services, email: firstname.lastname@example.org.
+UDCat Combined Library Catalogue - This website allows the simultaneous searching of multiple library catalogues.
+For other enquiries about the University-wide library resources and services, email: email@example.com.